MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ## Feature descriptions

 This section describes the features of the of the USB 2.0 driver.
-The following USB specificiation are referenced.

--	USB-2 refers to the Universal Serial Bus Specification, Revision 2.0
--	ADC-2 refers to the USB Audio Device Class specification, Release 2.0.
--	FMT-2 refers to the Audio Data Formats specification, Release 2.0.

-The USB-IF is a special interest group that maintains the [Official USB Specification](http://www.usb.org/developers/docs/), test specifications and tools.

 ### Audio function topology - (ADC-2.0 3.13)